 I want to ask a different question about Salisbury itself.
 My noble friend mentioned that some things have been done to try to alleviate the hit on the shops and market of Salisbury from the incident, but I go there every Saturday.
 There are lots of closed shops.
 There was some help with parking.
 Can she either give us a little more detail or ask the MHCLG to write to us with details of what has been done for the people of Salisbury and may be done in future, because this is a double whammy?

 I join my noble friend in paying tribute to the emergency services.
 It must be very frightening to go in to assist, knowing that this substance is so deadly, but trying to save lives at the same time.
-I agree with her that Salisbury hospital has done an incredible job saving the lives of the Skripals, and I hope will save the lives of the couple involved in this incident.
+I agree with her that Salisbury hospital has done an incredible job saving the lives of the Skripals, and I hope it will save the lives of the couple involved in this incident.

 I will ask the MHCLG to write to my noble friend about how it has helped the local economy following the previous incident and how it intends to bring confidence back to a place which must have been really badly shaken by this latest incident.
 She is absolutely right: help is badly needed for the town to get back on its feet.